Bariloche, Argentina | Gringo’s Travel Guide

 You can walk all over the place in this area and will make life so much easier as a tourist.

 If you can find an Airbnb in this area that meets your needs, I’d suggest you take it.
+You won’t find anything better in or around the city.

 Options are slim in Bariloche, but there’s a few decent rentals around the center.